 DENVER, COLORADO

 After closing PSO and NEON SALON I ended up in Denver, Colorado.
 My ex-husband had moved there and my daughter was not happy with mommy and daddy in separate states.
 I went to visit Denver over Christmas in 2000 and discovered there was not as much snow as I thought there would be and what a huge theatre scene they had.
 I moved there in June 2001 hoping to produce a Fringe Festival in Denver.
-I never did get the Denver Fringe off the ground but I planted the seeds and there is a Boulder Fringe.
+I never did get the Denver Fringe off the ground but I planted the seeds and there is a Boulder Fringe (and now a Denver Fringe, too!).
 In 2002 I formed the Sick, Twisted & Wrong Comedy Troupe and started producing comedy shows.
 In 2004 I started renting venues and producing plays.
 I discovered that moving from venue to venue makes it very difficult to build an audience or get media attention.
 In March of 2006 I had the opportunity to take over a private social club from a friend.
 I only did so because I knew I could also produce theatre in the same space.

 DENVER'S DANGEROUS THEATRE

 I ended up running the social club until I knew the landlord would give me my own lease.
 Once that was confirmed I opened Denver's Dangerous Theatre in August 2007.
 The focus of Dangerous Theatre has always been to produce new works, unpublished works, works that might otherwise not be staged.
 I like working directly with the playwrights.
 I started off primarily directing.
 But now I find myself on stage as much as off.
 I can do that because I own the theatre.
-Between 2007 and 2015, at Denver's Dangerous Theatre, I produced over 25 productions, directed most of them, acted in some of them and wrote a few of them.
+Between 2007 and 2015, at Denver's Dangerous Theatre, I produced a couple dozen productions, directed most of them, acted in some of them and wrote a few of them.
 Ultimately, theatre is a very selfish endeavour for me.
 I am NOT a non-profit.
 I do NOT have a board.
 I'm too bossy a bitch for a board.
 I like the freedom to produce whatever interests me without having to keep within the confines of a specific mission statement or audience demographic.

 SANFORD, FLORIDA?